Shani1116/send-email/README.md

 ```

 ## Instructions
 Make sure to "Allow less secure apps" to be "ON" in the sender gmail account.
 To configure go to, https://www.google.com/settings/security/lesssecureapps

-Change the configuration file values accordingly.
+Change the configuration file (config.ini) values accordingly when running the script.